zkyko/RecorderApp/docs/02-developer-guide.md

 - **Playwright timeouts:** `src/main/services/test-runner.ts` centralizes retry/timeouts; adjust there instead of per-spec to keep behavior consistent.
 - **Workspace switching:** Check `workspace-manager.ts` logs to see workspace loading and path resolution.
 Workspace config is in `workspaces/<id>/workspace.json`.
 - **Assertion generation:** Verify assertion code generation in `spec-generator.ts`.
 Check that parameterized values are resolved correctly from test data.
-- **BrowserStack/Jira:** Test connections via Settings UI.
+- **BrowserStack/Jira:** Test connections via Settings UI or diagnostics screen.
 Check service logs in main process console for API call details.
+- **Diagnostics:** Use the diagnostics screen (`src/ElectronTest/`) to verify environment health.
+Each check is in `src/ElectronTest/checks/` and can be run independently.
+- **Auto-updates:** Test update flow using `updaterService.ts`.
+Ensure `package.json` has correct `publish` configuration for GitHub Releases.

 ### Release & Distribution
 1. `npm run build:all`